vendia/blog/posts/2022-01-31-multi-party-data-sharing-with-control.md

 ## User Access Controls

 ### Purpose
-User access controls are used to protect the user account management operations provided by Vendia Share.
+User access controls protect the user account management operations provided by Vendia Share.
 This prevents unauthorized access to user management functions and enables features like self-service user management within an organization.

 ### Approach
 The Vendia Share control plane is where Vendia Share user accounts are stored.
 Authorization to specific user account management operations that act on user accounts is granted through a Role Based Access Control (RBAC) mechanism.